tumf/mcp-text-editor/README.md

    - Check file and directory permissions
    - Ensure the server process has necessary read/write access

-2. Hash Mismatch Errors
+2. Hash Mismatch and Range Hash Errors
    - The file was modified by another process
-   - Fetch latest content and retry the operation
+   - Content being replaced has changed
+   - Run get_text_file_contents to get fresh hashes

+3. Encoding Issues
+   - Verify file encoding matches the specified encoding
+   - Use utf-8 for new files
+   - Check for BOM markers in files

-3. Connection Issues
+4. Connection Issues
    - Verify the server is running and accessible
    - Check network configuration and firewall settings

-4. Performance Issues
+5. Performance Issues
    - Consider using smaller line ranges for large files
    - Monitor system resources (memory, disk space)
+   - Use appropriate encoding for file type

 ## Development